gassan764/HSTC-Fuel/README.md

 ## Running the Streamlit demo locally

-1. Install dependencies: `pip install streamlit pandas`.
+1. Install dependencies: `pip install -r requirements.txt`.
-2. Keep the provided `Database.csv` next to `app.py` (the app now points to this filename by default).
+2. Ensure `data/Database.csv` exists (copy the sample provided in `data/` or replace it with your own export).
 3. Launch: `streamlit run app.py`.
 4. Use the **📝 Log Entry** tab to record dispensing (OUT) or tanker refills (IN).
 5. Review **📊 Analytics Dashboard** and **🛢️ Tanker Inventory** to validate totals.

-Runtime files created next to the app:
+Runtime files are written to the `outputs/` folder (gitignored by default):

-- `Fuel_Log_Vehicles.csv` — append-only log of OUT transactions.
+- `outputs/Fuel_Log_Vehicles.csv` — append-only log of OUT transactions.
-- `Fuel_Log_Tankers.csv` — append-only log of IN receipts.
+- `outputs/Fuel_Log_Tankers.csv` — append-only log of IN receipts.

 ## Switching from CSV to Google Sheets